- Apply Now

 What happens if a student did not take the TOEFL, IELTS or PTE but is currently enrolled as an INTO CSU student taking English courses?
 Can we conditionally admit them?

 Yes, they can be conditionally admitted.
-However, they have to finish all INTO CSU Academic English Program courses, which include AEAD8601, or submit a TOEFL/IELTS/PTE score that meets the minimum requirements.
+However, they have to finish all INTO CSU Academic English Program courses or submit a TOEFL/IELTS/PTE score that meets the minimum requirements.
 Conditionally admitted students must finish levels 1 – 3 of the Academic English Program before they can begin taking courses relevant to their CSU degree program.
-They will take AEAD8601 during the first semester after completing level 3 of the Academic English program when they begin taking their degree program courses

 What are the different levels of English courses at INTO CSU?